JacquesCarette/Drasil/wiki/What-If.md

 different mechanisms: theories and ontologies.

-Theories in the mathematical sense (defining types, function and relation symbols, oberying some axioms) but also in the more general scientific sense (such as Newton's First Law, and the vocabulary of modeling).
+Theories in the mathematical sense (defining types, function and relation symbols, obeying some axioms) but also in the more general scientific sense (such as Newton's First Law, and the vocabulary of modeling).
 Because we're doing various scientific theories, various items such as units of measure are important to us.
 But also what emerges are